Comparing Weight Loss Procedures and Results:

 Following recovery from anesthesia, the other major issue is a pain.
 Pain usually originates from the sites of incisions (port sites).
 The most significant port causes the highest pain because it is the incision made to allow removal of the resected part of the stomach.
 During the procedure, this most considerable incision is stretched to provide adequate space for the resected part of the stomach.
 This pain can be efficiently managed by sufficient analgesia to ensure a pain-free post-operative period.
 Initially, the analgesics will be parenteral before converting them to oral once you start taking orally.

-• Highest Reduction in Comorbidities: Duodenal Switch Surgery
+• Highest Reduction in Comorbidities: Biliopancreatic Diversion with Duodenal Switch

 Renew Bariatrics recommends Gastric Bypass Surgery for a majority of reasons, primarily that it provides very high expected weight and reduction in comorbidities.
 Duodenal Switch (DS) is not as well-researched as Gastric Bypass Surgery (RNY); which can promote unexpected outcomes.
 DS also promotes extreme weight-loss, which can cause serious health issues.